nickfargo/state/_includes/content/docs/concepts/methods.md

 #### [Method context](#concepts--methods--context)

-When a method call is delegated to a state method, that state method is invoked not in the context of its owner, but rather of the `State` in which it is declared, or, if the method is inherited from a protostate, in the context of the owner’s state which inherits from that protostate.
+When a call to an owner’s method is delegated to a state method, that state method is invoked not in the context of the owner, but rather of the `State` in which it is declared, or, if the method is inherited from a protostate, in the context of the owner’s state which inherits from that protostate.
 Using the state as the method’s context does mean that, within a state method, while the owner is not referenced by `this` as it normally would be, it is still always accessible by calling `this.owner()`.

-This lexical binding of state methods to their associated `State` allows the code to take advantage of polymorphic idioms, such as calling up to a superstate’s implementation of a method, as facilitated by the `apply` and `call` methods of `State`.
+This policy of binding state methods to their associated `State` affords them the important advantage of being able to express certain lexical idioms, such as calling up to a superstate’s implementation of a method, as facilitated by the `apply` and `call` methods of `State`.

 {% highlight javascript %}
 {% include examples/docs/methods--context.js %}